meredithcook/meredithcook.github.io/_posts/2025-05-27-jesus-storybook-bible-review.md

 ---

-For comparison, read [this article]() for my review of Kevin DeYoung's *The Biggest Story Bible Storybook.
+For comparison, read [this article]() for my review of Kevin DeYoung's *The Biggest Story Bible Storybook*.